A Local's Complete Guide to London Chinatown

 The history of London Chinatown dates back to long before the bustling streets lined with restaurants and lanterns you see today.

-This was, until World War II when Limehouse was completely destroyed by bombing and a large decline in shipping.
-Chinese Immigrants needed a new place to live.
+During World War II, Limehouse was completely destroyed by bombing and saw a large decline in shipping.
+The Chinese community in the East End needed a new place to live.

 After the war, a huge wave of immigrants coming from Hong Kong had heard of Soho’s reputation for its great nightlife and cheap rent.